7 Ways You Could be Unknowingly Violating HIPAA

 When it is up to the sender to explicitly choose if a message is allowed to be insecure, it is very much harder to send ePHI insecurely “by accident.”
 The senders are automatically accountable for the security, or lack thereof, of messages sent.

-Opt Out encryption prevents breaches through inaction and creates accountability on the part of the sender.
+Opt-out email encryption stops employees from violating HIPAA and creates accountability on the part of the sender.

 Medical professionals (e.g. doctors, nurses, psychologists, therapists, dentists, etc.) frequently text each other and even text patients (e.g. for scheduling appointments).
 Texting is easy and patients like to communicate via text.
 However, many of these text messages (even scheduling ones) contain ePHI.
-Sending them using your regular phone texting system is in violation of HIPAA.
+Sending them using your regular phone texting system is violating HIPAA.
 This has to stop.

-It would seem that many people do not yet realize that texting falls under the same HIPAA security rules as does email and that sending regular texts can not be compliant (For details, see: Can text messaging be HIPAA-compliant?).
+It would seem that many people do not yet realize that texting falls under the same HIPAA security rules as does email and that sending regular texts can be a violation (For details, see: Can text messaging be HIPAA-compliant?).
 Continuing to send ePHI over text constitutes willful neglect of HIPAA and can result in the largest of fines.

 3. Email and Text Appointment Notifications